Do you have good reasons to study Chinese? But which one? Do you know that the Chinese language comes in hundreds of forms and varieties?

 Hakka noodles sound pretty familiar now, don’t they?

-After Mandarin and Cantonese, Hakka Chinese, or Kejia (Kèjihuà), is arguably the most well-known Chinese language outside China.
-Many people widely use it in various overseas Chinese communities.
+After Mandarin and Cantonese, Hakka Chinese (Kejia, Kèjihuà) is arguably the best-known Chinese language outside China.
+It is widely used in various overseas Chinese communities.

-Guangdong, Fujian, Guangxi, Hainan, Sichuan, Jiangxi, Guizhou, Hong Kong, and Taiwan have over 48 million Hakka-speaking populations.
+Guangdong, Fujian, Guangxi, Hainan, Sichuan, Jiangxi, Guizhou, Hong Kong, and Taiwan have populations of over 48 million Hakka speakers.

-We may also find speakers in Chinese towns all over the world, including Singapore, Indonesia, and Malaysia.
+We may also find Chinese speakers in towns worldwide, including Singapore, Indonesia, and Malaysia.

-The Hakka of Mei County in Guangdong is the most well-known dialect.
-Its structure resembles Cantonese and the Standard Chinese language.
+The Hakka dialect of Mei County, Guangdong, is the best-known.
+Its structure resembles that of Cantonese and Standard Chinese.

-Hakka is also the most closely related language to Gan, which we often refer to as a dialect of the other.
+Hakka is also the most closely related language to Gan, which we often regard as a dialect of Hakka.
 Still, Cantonese was probably the source of most of the vocabulary in both tongues.

-The intriguing history of the Chinese Hakka variations and the Hakka (Kejia) people shows how conflict and migration have shaped China’s linguistic environment.
+The intriguing history of the Chinese Hakka dialects and the Hakka (Kejia) people illustrates how conflict and migration have shaped China’s linguistic landscape.

 8. Jin (晋语 / 晉語)